 “This is a historic milestone,” said Tarsicio Granizo, Ecuador´s Minister of Environment, at the formal declaration ceremony in Macas.
 “Creating [this] National Park is a serious matter of great importance and responsibility for current and future generations.”

 Nature & Culture’s Rapid Biological Assessment in 2017 registered 546 species of plants, birds, amphibians, reptiles and mammals in the area, including threatened and uncommon species, and high levels of endemism.
 Among the species registered, there are three entirely new species of amphibians – a frog, a salamander, and a caecilian (a type of limbless serpentine amphibian).
 The study, conducted in a few days and under poor weather conditions, reflects only a small portion of the National Park’s expected biodiversity.

 In addition to the area’s biodiversity, Roberto Villarreal, mayor of Morona Canton, recognizes the National Park as a critical source of water.
 “We are aware of the importance of this natural area since it will benefit the neighboring communities and guarantee water for various hydroelectric projects, namely Paute Integral and San Bartolo,” said Roberto Villarreal.

 Conservation of the region will also contribute to the local and global efforts aimed at mitigating and adapting to climate change.

-Renzo Paladines, NCI’s Executive Director of Latin America, said, “This new National Park is one of the most important results of the long and fruitful collaboration between the Ministry of Environment, NCI and the local communities and authorities in conserving the Sangay – Podocarpus Corridor, one of the most biodiverse areas on the planet.”
+Renzo Paladines, Nature & Culture’s Executive Director of Latin America, said, “This new National Park is one of the most important results of the long and fruitful collaboration between the Ministry of Environment, Nature & Culture and the local communities and authorities in conserving the Sangay – Podocarpus Corridor, one of the most biodiverse areas on the planet.”